HughNhan/tool-mlxreg/README.md

 ## Deployment

-The tool is configured for **worker node deployment** via rickshaw.json:
+The tool is configured for **profiler collector** deployment via rickshaw.json:

 ```json
 {